 Imagine a game of Cluedo and it might make the whole decision easier to understand.
 The relevant people were:

-- contractor 2 – who carried out works to the loors above the patisserie in 2006/7; by the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident.
-They were not liable.
+- contractor 2 – who carried out works to the floors above the patisserie in 2006/7; by the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident so they were not liable for the losses.

-- sign supplier – who installed the sign in 2005; Contractor No 1 admission, it was clear the sign supplier had not breached its contractual requirements or its duty of care and its contract’s requirements, rather than the original installer.
-They too were not liable.
+- sign supplier – who installed the sign in 2005; by Contractor No 1 admission, it was clear the sign supplier had not breached its contractual requirements or its duty of care so they were not liable for the losses.